Inside No. 9: Production and development

-A third series began broadcasting in February 2017, with a Christmas special, "The Devil of Christmas", airing on 27 December 2016.
+Series three began with a Christmas special in December 2016, followed by five more episodes starting February 2017. with a Christmas special, "The Devil of Christmas", airing on 27 December 2016.
 Settings for the third series include an art gallery, a restaurant and an alpine cabin, while guest stars include Keeley Hawes, Jessica Raine, Felicity Kendal, Tamzin Outhwaite, Fiona Shaw, Jason Watkins, Mathew Baynton, Rula Lenska, Philip Glenister, Sarah Hadland, Javone Prince, Montserrat Lombard, Morgana Robinson, and Alexandra Roach.

 A fourth series was confirmed after the airing of "The Devil of Christmas", and began broadcast in 2018.
 Pemberton has said that he would be interested in an online spin-off, perhaps called No. 9A, with less experienced comedy writers.
 In an interview, he said "The format has so many opportunities and can incorporate so many styles, as long as you stick to the small cast, single location constraint.
 I think it's really important to bring through fresh voices."

 The show's fifth series was commissioned in February 2018, and aired in 2020.